Platform-OS/platformos-check/docs/checks/form_authenticity_token.md

 # Form Authenticity Token (`FormAuthenticityToken`)

+This check ensures that the `authenticity_token` is included in each form to keep the session safe and protect against CSRF.

 In platformOS, all POST, PATCH, PUT, and DELETE requests are protected from [CSRF Attacks][csrf-attack] by using an [authenticity_token][page-csrf].
 This token verifies that the person submitting the form is the one who initially requested the web page.

 It's important to add a hidden input field with the authenticity token in every form.
 The tag should look like this: